 The James Webb Space Telescope carries four cutting-edge instruments designed to examine everything from solar system objects to distant, old galaxies formed in the early universe only a few hundred million years after the Big Bang.
 The instruments are roughly halfway through their mode checks as the observatory continues clicking through milestones smoothly in deep space after its launch on Dec.
 25, 2021.

 Live updates: NASA's James Webb Space Telescope mission

 Related: How the James Webb Space Telescope works in pictures

 Tuesday, July 12

 12 p.m.
-EDT / 1600 GMT: NASA will have a joint media briefing with its partners at NASA's Goddard Space Flight Center near Baltimore.
-The briefing will stream live here at Space.com, as well as on NASA TV, the NASA app, and the agency’s website (opens in new tab).
-Participants will be announced a later date.
+EDT / 1600 GMT: NASA will hold a joint media briefing with its partners at NASA's Goddard Space Flight Center near Baltimore.
+The briefing will stream live here at Space.com, as well as on NASA TV, the NASA app, and the agency’s website.
+Participants include:

 Wednesday, July 13

 At 3 p.m.
 EDT (1900 GMT), a NASA Science Live show will air.
 Called Webb’s First Full-Color Images Explained, it will air live on the NASA Science Live website, as well as YouTube, Facebook, and Twitter.
 Viewers can submit questions on social media using the hashtag #UnfoldtheUniverse or by leaving a comment in the chat section of the Facebook or YouTube stream.